 It’s the day of the event, and your performance.
 As you get ready for the day, keep the song in your mind, but do not obsess over it.
 Keep the lyrics with you as a safeguard, but trust in yourself and in the work that you put in to memorize and master these lyrics.
 Listen to the instrumental when you can and imagine what you’ll do while singing.
 Remember that singing is a lot more mental work and preparation than one may think.
 If you get nervous, just shake the excess off and use the energy to fuel your performance.
 There’s just one more thing to memorize: Have fun!

 We hope these tips help you in your next performance!
-Should you wish to learn more, or engage a professional and highly qualified vocal teacher to help your progress, click here for more information on voice lessons.
+Should you wish to learn more, or engage a professional and highly qualified vocal teacher to help your progress, check us out for more information on voice lessons in Singapore.
 We offer individual lessons for adults and young children.
 You can start exploring by signing up for a free trial!